jbock-java/jbock/SPAGHETTI.md

 ### Flags

-These are the simplest non-positional parameters, a.k.a. *options*.

-To declare a flag, simply
+To declare a flag, simply use an *option* of type `boolean` or `Boolean`, and don't declare a custom mapper or collector.
-declare an option method that returns
-`boolean` or `Boolean`.

 ````java
 @Option(value = "quiet", mnemonic = 'q')